 Traditionalist – If your view of Heaven is more like New Jerusalem, you’re probably a pretty traditional Christian.
 You’re well-versed in hymns and spiritual songs and looking forward to the day when old things are passed away and the new have come.

 The Bible Says Heaven is Where God Lives

 The Bible’s official version of Heaven describes it more like the place where God resides.
 In Deuteronomy 26:15, it’s God’s “holy habitation.”
 In 1 Kings 8:30, it’s God’s “dwelling place.”
-In Isaiah 66:1a the Lord says, “Heaven is My throne, and earth is My footstool…” And in Ezekiel 1:26, we hear that the throne has an “appearance like a sapphire stone.”
+Isaiah 66:1a says, “Heaven is My throne, and earth is My footstool…” And in Ezekiel 1:26, we hear that the throne has an “appearance like a sapphire stone.”
 In John’s vision in Revelation 4, he saw an emerald rainbow around the throne with 24 thrones with elders in white robes and crowns around it.
-In front of the throne, there was a sea of glass like crystal, and around it “were four living creatures full of eyes in front and in back.”
+Directly front of the throne, there was a sea of glass-like crystal, and around it “were four living creatures full of eyes in front and in back.”
 In Philippians 3:20, we find that this is the place Jesus comes from, and in 2 Corinthians 12, Paul calls it “the third heaven” and “Paradise.”

 Bible literalist – If you see Heaven as only what the Bible speaks of explicitly with the word “Heaven,” you probably take things very literally.
 Either that, or you have just boiled it down to the most simple concept: Heaven is where God is.

 All We Need to Know